Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Experimental Method

 The SJAs used are the commercially available Murata MZB1001T02 microblowers, pictured in Fig.~\ref{fig:SJA}, and are embedded underneath the surface of the wing model.
 The array consists of two rows of 12 SJAs located at 10.7\% and 19.8\% chord.
 However, only the upstream row was used in this experiment, as indicated by the arrows in Fig.~\ref{fig:smoke wire locations}.
 The SJA operates between 5--30~\unit{\volt} and has a drive resonant frequency between 24--27~\unit{\kilo\hertz}.
 The mean centerline velocity of the synthetic jet reached a maximum when driven at a frequency of \SI{25.1}{\kilo\hertz}.
 However, due to the right-skewed velocity response, the carrier frequency was chosen as $f_c=25.5$~\unit{\kilo\hertz} to ensure a stable jet velocity~\cite{Xu2023}.
-In this investigation, the SJAs were modulated at two excitation frequencies $f_e=20$~\unit{\hertz} and $200$~\unit{\hertz}, corresponding to non-dimensional frequencies of $F^+=1.18$ and $11.76$, respectively.
+In this investigation, the SJAs were modulated at two excitation frequencies $f_m=20$~\unit{\hertz} and $200$~\unit{\hertz}, corresponding to non-dimensional frequencies of $F^+=1.18$ and $11.76$, respectively.
 Square waveforms were used for the carrier and modulation frequency, with a duty cycle of 50\%.
-The SJAs were operated at 20 $\mathrm{V}_{pp}$, corresponding to a momentum coefficient of $C_\mu=2.0\times10^{-3}$.
+The blowing strength of SJAs is often quantified by the blowing ratio, $C_B=\overline{U_j}/U_\infty$, where $\overline{U_j}$ is the time-averaged jet velocity.
+However, for an array of discrete SJAs, the blowing strength is more appropriately represented by the momentum coefficient~\cite{Amitay2001}, where $\overline{I_j}$ is the time-averaged jet momentum, $\rho_o$ is the freestream fluid density, and $A_f$ is the projected control area.
+For both control cases in this study, the SJAs were operated at 20 $\mathrm{V}_{pp}$, corresponding to a momentum coefficient of $C_\mu=2.0\times10^{-3}$.